operator-framework/operator-sdk/doc/user/metrics/README.md

 ### General metrics

-The `"CreateMetricsService(ctx context.Context, servicePorts []v1.ServicePort) (*v1.Service, error)` function exposes general metrics about the running program.
+The `"CreateMetricsService(ctx context.Context, cfg *rest.Config, servicePorts []v1.ServicePort) (*v1.Service, error)` function exposes general metrics about the running program.
 These metrics are inherited from controller-runtime.
 To understand which metrics are exposed, read the metrics package doc of [controller-runtime][controller-metrics].
 The `ExposeMetricsPort` function creates a [Service][service] object with the metrics port exposed, which can then be accessed by Prometheus.
 The Service object is [garbage collected][gc] when the leader pod's root owner is deleted.

 By default, the metrics are served on `0.0.0.0:8383/metrics`.
 To modify the port the metrics are exposed on, change the `var metricsPort int32 = 8383` variable in the `cmd/manager/main.go` file of the generated operator.